Wastewater is the sewage or dirty water from homes and businesses sent to a wastewater treatment plant.

 USU works to understand, evaluate, and use data from wastewater monitoring in coordination with institutional authorities and local and state health officials.
 Importantly, wastewater monitoring conducted at Utah State University occurs in coordination with Utah Department of Environmental Quality; in collaboration with other major research universities in the state; and in communication with local and state health authorities, other universities conducting on-campus monitoring, and federal agencies and authorities.

 Individuals infected with COVID-19 shed the RNA from the coronavirus that causes COVID-19 in feces and urine throughout their illness.
 Monitoring for the virus in wastewater sewage provides an aggregate measure of COVID-19 prevalence and transmission rate across communities defined by sewer lines.
 These are “pooled” or “aggregate” samples, where anyone using those sewer lines may have contributed.

-Wastewater monitoring on the Logan campus began July 1 and is currently underway and includes six main areas of campus:
+Wastewater monitoring on the Logan campus began July 1, 2020, and includes six main areas of campus:

 - Aggie Village

 - Central Campus Community